Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 It first checks whether the current memory request is Eviction request.
 Note that cache miss can happen either because of the read and write operation.
-Therefore, when the blk is not a Null pointer and valid, it is the write miss. (\TODO{need verification})
+When it already has a valid block, but the cache access returns miss, it means that the block exists but not writable.
+In that case, it first set the selected block as non-readable because the data should not be read until the write miss is resolved through the XBar.
-When it is not a miss caused by Eviction request, then it invokes allocateMissBuffer function.
+To handle the write miss request, it invokes allocateMissBuffer function.

 ### allocateMissBuffer